Teriyaki Duck Donburi, a beautiful Japanese rice bowl featuring slow-cooked teriyaki duck leg served with a fried egg, rice & bok choi.

 It is a really morish and simple recipe you can make your own by swapping in and out ingredients.

-Teriyaki Duck Rice Bowl.
+Teriyaki Duck Rice Bowl

 This recipe comes from my mate Jo over at Every Nook and Cranny and it is a corker.

 I’ve virtually known Jo for ages through a mutual real-world friend and her recipes are super.
-She pinged a private message me when she first published this a while ago.
+She pinged a private message when she first published this a while ago.

-Essentially a donburi is Japanese rice bowl, so some rice some veggies and some protein and off you go.
+Essentially a donburi is a Japanese rice bowl, so some rice some veggies and some protein and off you go.

 The core ingredients for a teriyaki sauce are soy sauce, mirin and some form of sugar.
 These ingredients are then reduced to create the desired consistency.

-I often vary the amounts of each to suit the dish I am making, it is essentially sweet sour and salty.
+I often vary the amounts of each to suit the dish I am making, it is essentially sweet, sour and salty.

 Teriyaki Duck Donburi Recipe